-2024 Molluscum contagiosum belongs to the Poxviridae family and Molluscipox genus and causes a benign epidermal eruption of the skin.
-Infection is spread by physical contact Most cases occur in young children over the age of 1 affecting the face work to the Most cases occur in young children over the age of 1, affecting the face, neck trunk limbs.
+Molluscum contagiosum belongs to the Poxviridae family and Molluscipox genus and causes a benign epidermal eruption of the skin.
+Infection is spread by physical contact.
+Most cases occur in young children over the age of 1, affecting the face, neck trunk or limbs.

-Molluscum is also an STI affecting the genitals, pubic region, lower abdomen a thighs and/or the buttocks.
-Severe molluscum infection can manifest in the mittext of immunocompromise, notably late stage HIV infection.
+Molluscum is also an STI affecting the genitals, pubic region, lower abdomen, upper thighs and/or the buttocks.
+Severe molluscum infection can manifest in the context of immunocompromise, notably late stage HIV infection.

 Molluscum contagiosum lesions present as smooth-surfaced, firm, dome-shaped papules with central umbilication.
-Their colour can vary from peak white or pink to yellow (29).
-The papules usually disappear spontaneously with the to 12 months but may take as long as 4 years to resolve (30).
+Their colour can vary from pearly-white or pink to yellow (29).
+The papules usually disappear spontaneously within 6 to 12 months but may take as long as 4 years to resolve (30).